Home Up Feedback

 Active Directory searches using ADO are very efficient.
 The provider retrieves records matching your query criteria in one operation, without the need to bind to many objects.
 However, the resulting recordset is read-only, so ADO cannot be used to modify Active Directory objects directly.
 If you need to modify attribute values, you will have to bind to the object.

 The attributes to return - A list of Active Directory attributes separated by commas.
 Use the LDAP display names of the attributes.
-An example would be "sAMAccountName,displayName,description".
-Note that most property methods cannot be returned by ADO.
-For example, LastName is a property method whose value cannot be returned by ADO.
-The only property methods that can be returned by ADO are "Name" and "AdsPath".
+An example would be:

 An example query string, with no Range Limits, would be: